 If you file a DMCA complaint when the allegedly infringing party is using it in a legally accepted manner, you could be walking into an expensive lawsuit.
 Google controls a significant percentage of all the searches conducted online.
 If you wrongfully force a site out of the rankings, damage claims can be substantial.

 The DMCA is a complicated law.
-If you feel another site is infringing on your copyright, contact me today to learn more about your options.
+If you feel another site is infringing on your copyright, contact me today to learn more about how to get a website removed from Google.

 Richard A. Chapo, Esq.